 This isn’t easy, but we can practice!
 We meditate and notice what is arising, the thoughts, feelings and sensations that distract us from the object of our attention, be it the breath, the body or sounds.
 “Working the dung” is aspirational.
 There is no way our pile will disappear.
 But when we catch ourselves over and over again, we are literally training our brain to hold our experience more loosely.

 Just this week, one of my son’s teachers introduced me to the Aran Islands, just off the coast of Ireland.
 These islands became the home for displaced Catholics hundreds of years ago.
-They arrive to a giant pile of rocks:
+They arrived to a giant pile of rocks:

 With patience, they built the rocks into walls.
 They brought sand to the terraces they’d carved out.
 And finally they brought nutrient-rich manure and seaweed to mix in to the new soil.
 Ultimately, they created one of the most fertile agricultural landscapes in Ireland.
 The secret ingredient was the dung.
 These are the ingredients of our lives.
 What will we do with them?